DDTBOX/mvpa-fundamentals/intro-to-eeg-erp.md

 # Electro-technical Aspects

 ## Voltage, reference and ground
+\small

 - voltage is by definition the difference in electrical potential (the magnitude of the E-field)  between two points
 - electrodes record potential difference between two electrodes
     * the electrode you care about
     * the reference electrode (called "CMS" for *common mode sensor* in some setups)
 - \alert{there is no such thing as reference-free measurement of voltage!}
 - "Reference-free" systems use mathematical trickery to avoid the issues inherent in the choice of reference
 - the ground electrode provides an additional connection and reference to *ground*, which is considered zero in some sense
     * the ground electrode also has other important functions related to electrical safety (both for the equipment and the participant)
-	* the "zero" of ground is like zero on the Celsius scale when talking about water -- it has a useful meaning, but it is not zero in any truly absolute sense
+    * l the "zero" of ground is like zero on the Celsius scale when talking about water -- it has a useful meaning, but it is not zero in any truly absolute sense

 ## The reference electrode {.allowframebreaks}
 - The choice of reference electrode determines the resulting signal.
 - Bipolar electrodes (often used for the eyes) are referenced to each other.
     - This effectively creates a single channel for both electrodes
     - Which makes for larger effects
     - But this destroys our ability to localize the effect to one electrode or the other.
     - This is Bad\texttrademark{} for things like independent-component analysis (ICA) and other methods that rely on topography for their interpretation.
 - It is possible to calculate bipolar channels from unipolar recordings, but not the other way around.
 - It is possible to calculate every common (in the sense of "shared between more than two electrodes") reference from every other.
 - The average reference is calculated from a common reference by setting the average across all electrodes as the reference point.
 - Choice of reference determined by practical concerns and traditions in the field.
 - Common choice for language experiments:
     - left or right mastoid
     - referenced offline to the average of both mastoids to  avoid topographical distortions

 ## Why the choice of reference is important

 \begin{columns}
 \column{0.5\textwidth}
 Average reference (30 electrodes)

 \includegraphics[width=\textwidth]{lau_average_ref.pdf}

 \column{0.5\textwidth}
 Linked mastoid reference

 \includegraphics[width=\textwidth]{lau_mastoid_ref.pdf}

 \end{columns}